oceanshowers3/Web-Design-Challenge/README.md

 - Is responsive (using media queries).
 The nav must have similar behavior as the screenshots "Navigation Menu" section (notice the background color change).

 Finally, the website must be deployed to GitHub pages.

-When finished, submit to BootcampSpot the links to 1) the deployed app and 2) the GitHub repository.

-Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file